-My research is similarly concerned with the relationship between performance, race, and sexuality.
-My first book, The Scene of Harlem Cabaret (University of Chicago Press, 2009), received Honorable Mention for the 2010 Errol Hill Prize from the American Society for Theatre Research.
-I am currently completing a second book titled Stolen Time: Black Fad Performance and the Calypso Craze.
-My research has been supported by Fellowships from the National Endowment for the Humanities, the American Society of Learned Societies, and the Fox Center for Humanistic Inquiry at Emory University.
+Shane Vogel is the Ruth N. Halls Associate Professor of English and the Director of the Cultural Studies Program.
+Shane regularly teaches courses on performance studies, modern and contemporary drama, theatre history, dramatic theory, queer studies, and African American literature and performance.
+His research is similarly concerned with the relationship between performance, race, and sexuality.
+He is the author of The Scene of Harlem Cabaret: Race, Sexuality, and Performance (University of Chicago Press, 2009), which received Honorable Mention for the Errol Hill Prize from the American Society for Theatre Research, and Stolen Time: Black Fad Performance and the Calypso Craze (University of Chicago Press, 2018).
+He is currently co-editing a collection of essays on Race and Performance after Repetition and beginning work on a book titled Race and the Theater of the Absurd.
+He has published articles in Theater Journal, Signs, Social Text, Women & Performance, The Blackwell Companion to the Harlem Renaissance, and Camera Obscura, among others.
+His research has been supported by Fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, and the Fox Center for Humanistic Inquiry at Emory University.